-If you’ve experienced rape or sexual abuse it may be hard to talk to your close friends or family.
-Our free, confidential counselling service means that you can speak to a specialist who is qualified and trained to help you work through your emotions.
+If you have experienced rape or sexual abuse it may be hard to talk to your close friends or family.
+Our free, confidential counselling service means that you can speak to an independent counsellor who is qualified and trained to help you work through your emotions.

 All of our counsellors are women.
-Counselling is a safe place for you to talk with someone who can support you as you move forward with your life.
+Counselling is a safe place for you to talk with someone who understands what you have experienced and will not judge you.

 How do I know if it will help?

-Counselling may not be right for everyone, so before you come for your first session we’ll ask to meet you to check that counselling is the right route for you.
+Counselling is not right for everyone.
+Before counselling starts we will meet with you to check that counselling is the right route for you.
 If you don’t feel that it is right for you at this time, don’t worry, we’ll tell you where you can get the right kind of help.